raffiMartin069/portfolio/README.md

 # Personal Portfolio

   Hi I am Raf!
-As part of my Web Development Journey I have created a simple Portfolio.
+As part of my Web Development Journey I have created a simple Portfolio using **HTML and CSS only** .
 I believe that this is my stepping stone towards the journey of being a Developer.
 I tried to make it simple yet responsive.
 Lapses might be found to this website however, I would do further refactorings and updates to mantain and beutify this.